yellenlab/SmartScope/guide.md

 self.chips = ["ML Chip", "KL Chip", "<new chip name>"]

 # ---------------------
-# Add this line in ExpParmas.image after the extisting chips
+# Add this line in ExpParmas.image after the existing chips
 # ---------------------
 elif chip_type == '<your new chip name>':
     curr_chip = chip.<your new chip class name>()
 ```
 ## Changing  Camera
 All of the camera functions are located in the 'python/source/sc_utils.py' file.
-To change the camera used for imaging, repace the following lines at the top of the file to import your camera's python package.
+To change the camera used for imaging, replace the following lines at the top of the file to import your camera's python package.
 Then, the functions start_cam(), close_cam(), get_frame(), and get_live_frame() must be adjusted to work with the new camera.
 ```
 # Change these lines to import different camera package
 # -----------------------------------------------------